-- 6 1 Institut für Geologie, Universität Bern, Baltzerstrasse 1+3, 3012 Bern, Switzerland - 7 2 Institut für Umweltingenieurwissenschaften, ETH Zürich, Stefano-Franscini-Platz 3, 8093 - 8 Zürich, Switzerland - 9 Correspondence to: L.A.
-Stutenbecker (laura.stutenbecker@geo.unibe.ch)
+Institut für Geologie, Universität Bern, Baltzerstrasse 1+3, 3012 Bern, Switzerland Institut für Umweltingenieurwissenschaften, ETH Zürich, Stefano-Franscini-Platz 3, 8093 Zurich, Switzerland

-10 Abstract
+Correspondence to: Laura Stutenbecker (laura.stutenbecker@geo.unibe.ch)

+Received: 21 August 2015 - Published in Earth Surf.
+Dynam.
+Discuss.: 2 October 2015 Revised: 12 February 2016 - Accepted: 29 February 2016 - Published: 17 March 2016

-11 The development of topography is mainly dependent on the interplay of uplift and erosion, 12 which are in turn controlled by various factors including climate, glaciers, lithology, seismic activity and short-term variables such as anthropogenic impact.
-Many studies in orogens 13 14 around the world have analysed how these controlling variables and their spatial and temporal variations might affect the landscape's topography.
-Here, we focus on the upper Rhône basin 15 situated in the Central Swiss Alps to explore the relation between topography and possible 16 controlling variables.
-The Rhône basin has been affected by some of the highest uplift rates, 17 high orographically driven rainfalls, and traces of multiple glaciations.
-Furthermore, the 18 availability of high-resolution geological, climatic and topographic data makes it a suitable 19 20 laboratory to study the relationships of these variables.
+Abstract.
+The development of topography depends mainly on the interplay between uplift and erosion.
+These processes are controlled by various factors including climate, glaciers, lithology, seismic activity and short-term variables, such as anthropogenic impact.
+Many studies in orogens all over the world have shown how these controlling variables may affect the landscape's topography.
+In particular, it has been hypothesized that lithology exerts a dominant control on erosion rates and landscape morphology.
+However, clear demonstrations of this influence are rare and difficult to disentangle from the overprint of other signals such as climate or tectonics.

+In this study we focus on the upper Rhône Basin situated in the Central Swiss Alps in order to explore the relation between topography, possible controlling variables and lithology in particular.
+The Rhône Basin has been affected by spatially variable uplift, high orographically driven rainfalls and multiple glaciations.
+Furthermore, lithology and erodibility vary substantially within the basin.
+Thanks to high-resolution geological, climatic and topographic data, the Rhône Basin is a suitable laboratory to explore these complexities.

-21 Elevation, relief, slope and hypsometric data as well as river profile information are extracted 22 from around 50 tributary basins using digital elevation models to characterize the landscape's topography.
-Additionally, uplift over different time scales, glacial inheritance, mean annual 23 24 and intensity of precipitation, as well as erosional resistance of the underlying bedrock are quantified for each tributary basin.
-Results show that the chosen topographic and controlling 25 variables vary substantially between the different tributary basins.
-We test whether the 26 observed topographic differences in the Rhône basin can possibly be linked to any of the 27 28 possible controlling variables through statistical analyses.
-Results indicate that the variation of 29 elevation, slope and relief can be linked to differences in long-term uplift rate, whereas 30 elevation distributions (hypsometry) and river profile shapes show correlations with the LGM mean ice thickness.
-This confirms that the landscape of the Rhône basin has been highly pre-31 conditioned by (past) uplift and glaciation.
-However, the results from linear discriminant 32 33 analysis (LDA) suggest that the differences in bedrock erodibilities between the basins are more powerful to explain most of the topographic variations.
-We therefore conclude that, 34 35 although effects related to glacial and uplift pre-conditioning have resulted in measurable impacts on the landscapes of the Rhône tributary basins, variations in lithology and therefore 36 erodibility is at least as important a factor to be considered in geomorphological studies, at least 37 in the European Alps.
-38
+Elevation, relief, slope and hypsometric data as well as river profile information from digital elevation models are used to characterize the landscape's topography of around 50 tributary basins.
+Additionally, uplift over different timescales, glacial inheritance, precipitation patterns and erodibility of the underlying bedrock are quantified for each basin.

+Results show that the chosen topographic and controlling variables vary remarkably between different tributary basins.
+We investigate the link between observed topographic differences and the possible controlling variables through statistical analyses.
+Variations of elevation, slope and relief seem to be linked to differences in long-term uplift rate, whereas elevation distributions (hypsometry) and river profile shapes may be related to glacial imprint.
+This confirms that the landscape of the Rhône Basin has been highly preconditioned by (past) uplift and glaciation.
+Linear discriminant analyses (LDAs), however, suggest a stronger link between observed topographic variations and differences in erodibility.
+We therefore conclude that despite evident glacial and tectonic conditioning, a lithologic control is still preserved and measurable in the landscape of the Rhône tributary basins.

-39 1.
-Introduction
+1 Introduction

-1.1 Motivation of this study
+1.1 Motivation for this study